Beefsteak Plant, Magilla Purple Perilla

 Perilla frutescens (L.) Britton is the correct and accepted scientific name of this plant.
 It was documented as such by Nathaniel Lord Britton in Memoirs of the Torrey Botanical Club in 1894.
 It was first named Ocimum frutescens by Carl Linnaeus and documented in Species Plantarum in 1753.

 Strange, the Perilla frutescens is the only accepted species in the genus.
-There are also two accepted infraspecific names listed on Plants of the World Online.
+There are also three accepted infraspecific names listed on Plants of the World Online.
+Other species formerly in the genus either became synonyms of Perilla frutescens, one of its varieties or moved to other genera.

 I bought this colorful Perilla in 2014.
 It had ‘Coleus” looking leaves and I love Coleus, so I bought it.
 I kept it in a pot and it did very well and there were never any issues.